rcrews/rakudo-star_docker/README.md

 The image uses Perl 5.24 because that's the default Perl 5 in the [`buildpack-deps:stretch-scm`](https://hub.docker.com/_/buildpack-deps) image on which `rakudo-star:2019.03` is based.
-The image will correspondingly update to Perl 5.28 when/if they change to `buildpack-deps:buster-scm`.
+The image will correspondingly update to Perl 5.28 when/if the official rakudo-star image changes to `buildpack-deps:buster-scm`.

 # Pull